 Therese Järnankar, Director of Business Development and Products, Norstedts Juridik

-Therese Järnankar is Director of Business Development and Products at Norstedts Juridik.
+Therese Järnankar is Director of Business Development and Products at legal information provider Norstedts Juridik.

 Annette Magnusson, Secretary General, SCC